ajShamsi/SMTPSecurity/README.md

 We used Xampp control panel v3.3.0 to connect with MySQL (database management system) and phpMyAdmin (web-based administration tool for MySQL).

-Used Language : Python
-Web Framework : Flask
+Used Python Web Framework : Flask

 Other Necessary libraries are installed in the menv virtual environment, just run menv\scripts\acticate from command prompt from main directory